-According to the national survey from 2013, there are people of 154 different ethnicities living in Lithuania.
+According to a national survey from 2013, there are people of 154 different ethnicities living in Lithuania.
 But it rarely feels that way.
-84% of less than 3 million people in Lithuania are ethnic Lithuanians, 7 percent are Polish and 6 percent are Russian which makes everyone else feel like minority.
+84% of less than 3 million people in Lithuania are ethnic Lithuanians, 7 percent are Polish and 6 percent are Russian, which makes everyone else feel like minority.